 Rekindle the fire in the bedroom

 Over the years, physical intimacy suffers the most.
 Married couples always seem to be busy with professional commitments, childcare, and housework.
 Distance in the bedroom can take a toll on your relationship.
 Reinvesting in your marriage requires heating things up in bed.
-Savor each other, try role play, and experiment with a whizzinator to get the passion back.
+Savor each other, try role play, and experiment to get the passion back.
 Just a little work in the bedroom will mend your intimacy and bring you together.
 The best part is that you will enjoy all the hard work every night!

 Do things together

 Investing in a relationship is also spending time together and doing things you enjoy, which is probably something you hardly do.
 You can cook meals as a team, join the gym together, or watch your favorite old movies every evening.
 It is a good way to find time for each other amid your tight schedules.
 You will enjoy the activities as a couple and feel the joy of togetherness once again.